Last Updated: March 23, 2021

 The pancreas secretes two essential hormones: insulin and glucagon.
 They come from the same parent organ but have complete opposite behaviors—insulin decreases the amount of sugar in your blood while glucagon makes it go up.

-Located above each kidney are two triangular glands, known as the adrenal glands—sometimes called the suprarenal glands because they sit above the kidneys.
+Located above each kidney (the renal system) are two triangular glands, known as the adrenal glands—sometimes called the suprarenal glands because they sit above the kidneys.

 The adrenals are responsible for the regulation of electrolytes within the body as well as the secretion of numerous substances, including steroids, epinephrine, norepinephrine.
 The adrenal cortex secretes the steroids and the adrenal medulla secretes epinephrine and norepinephrine.